aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 # Abstract

  Ecological conditions limiting the time to find a compatible mate or increasing the difficulty in doing so likely promote the evolution of traits used for species and mate recognition.
+Conspicuous traits that signal an individual's species, sex, and breeding status reduce the challenge of identifying a compatible conspecific mate, and should be present more frequently in species with limited time to find a mate and species facing higher risk of making mate recognition errors, including migratory rather than sedentary species, species shorter breeding seasons, and species breeding under high sympatry with many closely-related heterospecifics.
 Here, we tested this recognition hypothesis for promoting plumage sexual dichromatism in the true thrushes (_Turdus_), a large and diverse genus of passerine birds.
 We used receptor-noise limited models of avian vision to quantify avian-perceived chromatic and achromatic visual contrasts between male and